alphagov/govuk-import-export-prototype/guide/take-goods-out-uk-temporarily-for-business/get-an-ata.markdown

 You can use an ATA Carnet in [around 70 countries](http://www.londonchamber.co.uk/docimages/13618.pdf) (PDF, 156KB).

 Countries have their own rules about what goods you can bring in with an ATA Carnet.
-Check with [the issuer in the country you’re exporting to](http://www.iccwbo.org/products-and-services/trade-facilitation/ata-connections/).^
+Check with the issuer in the [country you’re exporting to.](http://www.iccwbo.org/products-and-services/trade-facilitation/ata-connections/)

 ##How to apply